tommybobbins/chapel_ramblers_static_site/README.md

 # Chapel Ramblers Website

 Terraform for hosting a secure static website hosted on AWS using S3.
 This is based around the following project:
-[step by step guide](https://www.alexhyett.com/terraform-s3-static-website-hosting) for this code on my [blog](https://www.alexhyett.com/terraform-s3-static-website-hosting).
+[step by step guide](https://www.alexhyett.com/terraform-s3-static-website-hosting) for this code on Alex Hyett's [blog](https://www.alexhyett.com/terraform-s3-static-website-hosting).

 The terraform will set up the following components: